aqibsaeed/Urban-Sound-Classification/README.md

 This reporsitory contains python notebook for the following [[blog post]] (http://aqibsaeed.github.io/2016-09-03-urban-sound-classification/).

-Following libraries are required to run the code provided in the notebook:
+Python 2.7 is used during development and following libraries are required to run the code provided in the notebook:
 * Tensorflow
 * Numpy
 * Matplotlib